Located in: Slovakia

 As a former European capital for culture, Kosice has a lot to offer in terms of day and night activities.
 For example, if you plan a city tour, you can see various historical museums and monuments, sculptures, cathedrals, theatres, and more.
 Kosice is not short of places to have a good meal and get a feel of Slovakian cuisine.
 If you like nature, you can visit numerous parks and the city zoo.
 For clubbing enthusiasts, Kosice offers a lot of bars and clubs where you can have a refreshing drink and listen to live music.

-As a graduate of General Medicine, you will know both theoretical and pre-clinical subjects and clinical disciplines.
+As a graduate of General Medicine in Slovakia, you will know both theoretical and pre-clinical subjects and clinical disciplines.
 In your practical training, you will learn necessary preventive, diagnostic, and therapeutic procedures.
-The study programme lasts for 6 years, and as a graduate, you are awarded the degree of “Doctor of General Medicine” (MUDr.).
+The medical study programme lasts for 6 years, and as a graduate, you are awarded the degree of “Doctor of General Medicine” (MUDr.).
 This automatically entitles you to work in the European Union and worldwide.

 As a graduate of Dental Medicine, you will have adequate theoretical knowledge of theoretical, pre-clinical, and clinical disciplines.
-During your practical exercises in the subjects of Dental medicine, you will learn necessary preventive, diagnostic, and therapeutic procedures and will become qualified to independently perform basic practical procedures.
-The study of Dental medicine lasts for 6 years, and its graduates are awarded the degree of “Doctor of Dental Medicine” (MDDr.), which is also recognised in any country of the European Union and the majority of other countries.
+During your practical exercises in the subjects of dental medicine, you will learn necessary preventive, diagnostic, and therapeutic procedures and will become qualified to independently perform basic practical procedures.
+The study of Dental medicine lasts for 6 years.
+Its graduates are awarded the degree of “Doctor of Dental Medicine” (MDDr.), which is also recognised in any country of the European Union and the majority of other countries.

 The GMC recognises the University of Pavol Jozef Safarik.
 To be accepted, the GMC’s requirements are: you will need to have graduated successfully in a course which contained at least 5,500 hours and lasted at least three years.